Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 <img src='./tutorialImages/Calling-screen.png' width='800'>

-In this case we see a PSTN call being performed with no video.
+In this case we see a PSTN call being started with no video.
 ## Part 3 (Optional) Embedding Your Calling Experience